-According to Gartner, “managed detection and response (MDR) providers deliver 24/7 threat monitoring, detection, and lightweight response services to customers leveraging a combination of technologies deployed at the host and network layers, advanced analytics, threat intelligence, and human expertise in incident investigation and response.”
-MDR, then, is an outsourced cybersecurity service where a trusted third party manages threat monitoring, detection, and incident response for the organization.
+Managed detection and response (MDR) is an outsourced cybersecurity service where a trusted third party manages threat monitoring, detection, and incident response for the organization.

 This makes the third party responsible for monitoring the security ecosystem 24/7 in real time, detecting various threats, and investigating them.
 Additionally, they either respond to threats or provide the necessary information so the organization’s security team can act.